Multiple files

 ## Overview

-Supporting multiple files in UbiFunctions enhances flexibility and scalability for developers.
-When creating serverless functions, the ability to structure code into multiple files improves maintainability, facilitates code reuse, and aligns with industry best practices for software development.
+Supporting multiple files in UbiFunctions improves flexibility and scalability.
+When building serverless functions, splitting code into multiple files improves maintainability, enables reuse, and aligns with common software development practices.

 UbiFunctions allows you to use multiple files such as: